IndiaFilings » Learn » News » Types of E-Commerce

 Types of E-Commerce

 The term commerce refers to the trading of goods and/or services.
-E-commerce is a modern-day invention that facilitates the trading of goods and/or services through electronic means, or more precisely, the internet.
-This article is an account of the various types of e-commerce businesses, each of which caters to different business models.
+E-commerce is a modern-day invention that facilitates trading goods and/or services through electronic means, or more precisely, the internet.
+Generally, the e-commerce business is referred to as an online transaction between supplier and client.
+In this article, we are going to discuss 6 different types of e-commerce businesses, each of which caters to different business models.

 1. Business-to-Business (B2B)